Project start: January 2018

-It was build as a 9x8 matrix, which means that one part of the keyboard is scanned multiple times per second (pulled to ground).
+It was build as a 9x8 matrix, which means that one part of the keyboard is scanned multiple times per second (pulled to ground) by the typewriters microcontroller.

-If a key is pressed a corresponding row pin (0-8) will be pulled to ground as soon as the column (A-H) is checked.
+If a key is pressed a row pin (0-8) is pulled to ground at the time the corresponding column (A-H) is checked.

 By knowing which row and scanline was activated the controller knows the pressed key.

 This is exactly what I was going to simulate with another separate microcontroller.
 This one will check the states of the scanlines and switch the needed row for a specific key at the right time with a BC547B NPN Transistor.

 By tracing back the connections on the keyboard matrix I got the following.

 A key needs to be held down for at least three cycles, otherwise a potential internal software debounce would suppress the keypress.

 If the keys are pressed faster than the dasywheel of the typewriter can handle, characters are stored in an internal buffer.